-Table 19.
+Table 21.
 Statuses of the cannibalization (robbery) process

 Status Description Validation PENDG (pending) The default status when the robbery action is created.
 You can specify this status if the Robbery check box is not selected.
 NAPPR (not approved) The robbery action is not approved, and all other fields are read only.
 None APPR (approved) The robbery action is approved.
 You cannot specify this status if the Robbery check box is not selected.
 COMP (complete) The robbery action is complete, and the donor aircraft or piece of equipment is available to be issued to the receiver aircraft or piece of equipment.
 You must specify all fields.
 You cannot specify this status if the Robbery check box is not selected.
-CANC (canceled) The robbery action is no longer required.
-The user is responsible for canceling any associated work orders, purchasing records, and others.
-You cannot specify this status if the Robbery check box is not selected.